DevonSmith/DevonSmith.github.io/cs460/hw1/index.md

 #### Meeting the Class Requirements

-You must use Bootstrap for all pages and demonstrate a single column layout and tow or more column formatting.
+You must use Bootstrap for all pages and demonstrate a single column layout and tow or more column formatting.<br>
 *I used mixed formatting but for the most part used a two column layout in the columns.html file.*

-You must have a separate CSS file in which you write some of your own classes and that you use somewhere.
+You must have a separate CSS file in which you write some of your own classes and that you use somewhere.<br>
 *I created a custom.css file in which I created the .hero-text class, .container, and .main-page-container classes.*

-You'll need a navigation bar or menu that contains links to your pages
+You'll need a navigation bar or menu that contains links to your pages<br>
 *I created a navigation bar using Bootstrap that contains links to all of my pages.*

-You must have one of each kind of list
+You must have one of each kind of list<br>
 *The navbar contains an unorderd list for the links, the Assignment requirements contains an ordered list and the implementation section on the main page includes a description list that defines how each element was used.*

-All main elements need to be styles consistently
+All main elements need to be styles consistently<br>
 *I used Bootstrap for most of the styling but did create some custom classes that are used in both of the pages.*

-You must write all code yourself, no Dreamweaver.
+You must write all code yourself, no Dreamweaver.<br>
 *I used Notepad++ for coding and VSCode with a plugin for spell checking.*